Computer Science and Information Systems

 Hours: 3

 This course will provide students with key terminology, system concepts, and current cyber threats to organizations and individuals.
-Provides a high-level overview of cybersecurity challenges and counter measures.
-Introduces the Confidentiality, Integrity, and Availability (CIA) framework for designing and analyzing secure systems.
+This course provides a high-level overview of cybersecurity challenges and counter measures, and introduces the Confidentiality, Integrity, and Availability (CIA) framework for designing and analyzing secure systems.
 Prerequisites: COSC 1437.

 CSCI 317 - Numerical Analysis